carsdotcom/req_fuse/README.md

 [Req](https://github.com/wojtekmach/req) plugin for [`:fuse`](https://github.com/jlouis/fuse)

-ReqFuse provides circuit-breaking functionality for HTTP requests that use the Req library.
+ReqFuse provides circuit-breaker (or load-shedding) functionality for HTTP requests that use the Req library.

 ## Usage